-Using our video-based teacher resources below, teachers can educate students so they can self-direct excellent research-informed & negotiated action (RiNA) projects like those at right (or below on phones; and here) to overcome harms in relationships among science & technology and societies & environments (STSE).
+Using our video-based resources, teachers can educate students so they can independently design & carry out research-informed & negotiated altruistic actions to overcome harms – like climate change – in relationships among fields of science & technology and societies & environments (STSE).

 Video-based lesson suggestions & open-access teaching resources are linked below:

 Hover over items in the graphic below to get to our suggestions for conducting STEPWISE-informed lessons & activities prior to Student-led RiNA Projects.

 The link in the button below provides teachers with suggestions for facilitating student-led RiNA Projects – after the STEPWISE pedagogy.